mam-luk/kipchak/README.md

 * Symfony (for Symfony Cache and Doctrine)
 * Laravel for the HTTP client
 * Monolog
-* Spatie for the Data Transfer Objects library
+* Team CuyZ for Valinor (Object Mapping / Data Trasnfer Objects)
 * Robert Allen for the Swagger PHP library
 * Byran Horna for Slim Session